municate/lifedate/README.md

-# lifedate
+# lifeday
-the lifedate concept is an effort to change the culture of celebrating the 234th birthday of influential figures, in favor of a less prophetic celebration of their end-of-life date.
+The lifeday concept is an effort to change the culture of celebrating birthdays posthumously in favor of a less prophetic celebration of an end-of-life date, or lifeday.
+The day when a living contribution to the historical record ends.

+For example: March 14th, 2016 is not Albert Einstein's 137th birthday; April 18, 2016 would be his 61st lifeday.
+On October 5th, 2016 you might celebrate Steve Job's 5th lifeday.

+The difference here is significant in that it: a.) celebrates the sum of a personal/individual contribution in a more complete way, b.) shores up the disconnect of a generational gap by seemingly drawing their influence closer to the present, c.) and removes the connotation of prophecy or destiny by celebrating that they were simply born at all.

+Don't get me wrong, birthdays are great for biographies, but lifedays keep us closer to histories.
+Birthdays are for the living; lifedays are for the not-living.